Ray Manley: Career

 Another time, Manley was attempting to photograph Rome's Colosseum, when he noticed an apartment building nearby, selected a second-story window from which he could get a good photograph and went into the building.
 He knocked on the door of an apartment and a woman who spoke only Italian opened it, saw his camera and started to close the door.
 Manley stuck his foot in the doorway and pushed a handful of cash through the opening.
 Despite language difficulties, an agreement was reached and Manley remained at the window of the apartment for several hours until he got the nighttime image he desired.

 Manley traveled to many spots around the world that he wanted to photograph and the images he captured were published in such publications as Life, Look, The Saturday Evening Post, Popular Science, National Geographic and his own books.

 The books included The World in Focus, World Travels, Indian Lands and - in partnership with Steve Getzwiller - The Fine Art of Navajo Weaving.
 He also published many other books on the places and crafts of the Navajo and Hopi.

 In the 1970s, Manley opened the Manley Gallery in the lobby of his studio, located on Tucson Boulevard.
 The Gallery would eventually have its own building on Fort Lowell Road.
 The same decade saw Manley and his wife Ruth open up a new business initially called Indian Land Tours, which offered guided visits to places Manley had photographed such as Monument Valley and Canyon de Chelly.
 Its name changed to Ray Manley Tours later on and began offering international tours.

-Manley suffered a stroke in 1997 and passed away in 2006.
+Manley suffered a stroke in 1997 and died in 2006.